qualisign/optipulse.github.io/whitepaper.md

 </div>
 </div>

-Mesh Market: A Platform Business for the People, by the People
+Mesh Market: A Marketplace for Decentralized Resources on the Blockchain

-(being a free marketplace for decentralizing resources on the Blockchain)

 # Introduction<a id="sec-1" name="sec-1"></a>